Levviata/Levviatas-Nuclear-Tech-Modpack/README.md

 With Cleanroom and 32 chunks, the FPS still hold up and hit a stable >60, which is a miracle considering how big Nuclear Tech is and 1.12.2 being old as hell.

-The game looks good, the FPS are good, the quests are good, what other Nuclear Tech modpack would you ever wise than this one!
+The game looks good, the FPS are good, the quests are good, what other Nuclear Tech modpack would you ever wish than this one!

 ## Trivia